-2. After Impairing Actual or Potential Rival Promoters in the Relevant Output Market Through the Scheme Alleged Herein, the UFC Acquired Those Would-Be Rivals that it Did Not Put Out of Business or Relegate to the "Minor Leagues."
+2. After Impairing Actual or Potential Rival Promoters in the Relevant Output Market Through the Scheme Alleged Herein, the UFC Acquired Those Would-Be Rivals that It Did Not Put Out of Business or Relegate to the "Minor Leagues."

-128. The UFC's scheme successfully blocked actual or potential rival promoters from accessing inputs necessary to put on successful MMA events and to operate, sustain, and grow successful MMA Promotions that could eventually compete directly with the UFC.
+108. The UFC's scheme successfully blocked actual or potential rival promoters from accessing inputs necessary to put on successful MMA events and to operate, sustain, and grow successful MMA Promotions that could eventually compete directly with the UFC.
 This scheme put several actual or potential rival MMA Promoters out of business.
-Those companies that were not forced to exit the MMA Promotion business by the scheme were weakened to such a degree that selling out to the UFC was the only realistic option.
-As a result, and as part of the alleged scheme, from December 2006 to March 2011, the UFC engaged in a series of strategic acquisitions of competing MMA Promoters, culminating with its acquisition of rival MMA promotion company, Strikeforce.
-The UFC's acquisitions, along with other aspects of the exclusionary scheme, resulted in the UFC becoming, by its own admission, the only meaningful Promoter of live Elite Professional MMA in the U.S. or North America, enhancing the UFC's monopoly power in the Relevant Output Market and monopsony power in the Relevant Input Market.
+Those companies that were not forced to exit the MMA Promotion business by the scheme were weakened to such a degree that selling out to the UFC or becoming a "feeder" or "developmental" promotion for the UFC became the only realistic options.
+As a result, and as part of the scheme, from December 2006 to March 2011, the UFC engaged in a series of strategic acquisitions of competing MMA Promoters, culminating with its acquisition of rival MMA promotion company, Strikeforce.
+The UFC's acquisitions, along with other aspects of the exclusionary scheme, resulted in the UFC becoming, by its own admission, the only meaningful Promoter of live Professional MMA in the U.S. and North America, enhancing the UFC's monopoly power in the Relevant Output Market and monopsony power in the Relevant Input Market.

-129. Beginning at least as early as December 2006, the UFC embarked on a campaign to monopolize and monopsonize the Relevant Markets.
-As part of a deliberate plan to consolidate the MMA Industry and more broadly solidify its control over the Relevant Markets, the UFC began acquiring its competitors one by one.
-In December 2006, the UFC announced the acquisition of actual or potential rival promoters World Extreme Cagefighting ("WEC") and World Fighting Alliance ("WFA").
+109. Beginning at least as early as December 2006, the UFC embarked on a campaign to monopolize and monopsonize the Relevant Markets.
+As part of a deliberate plan to consolidate the MMA

+Industry and more broadly solidify its control over the Relevant Markets, the UFC began acquiring its competitors one by one.
+In December 2006, the UFC announced the acquisition of assets of actual or potential rival promoters World Extreme Cagefighting ("WEC") and World Fighting Alliance ("WFA").
 Initially, the UFC operated WEC, based in California, as a separate MMA promotion company, broadcast on a separate cable network to block would-be rivals from being televised on the network.
 But in October 2010, the UFC announced that it was merging the WEC and all of its fighters with the UFC.
-The UFC's acquisition of WEC enabled the UFC to eliminate a would-be rival for Elite Professional MMA Fighters in heavier weight classes, while also acquiring the major promotion entity for Fighters in lighter weight classes.
+The UFC's acquisition of WEC enabled the UFC to eliminate a would-be rival for Professional MMA Fighters in heavier weight classes, while also acquiring the major promotion entity for Fighters in lighter weight classes.
 The UFC also acquired "Pride" and several other would-be rival promoters in 2007.